-3.2.3 Test and Observation
+3. Test and Observation

 The result of the cycle 1 test on human respiratory system material is 69%.
 This result shows an increase compared to the mapping score, but the improvement is very minimal.
-While the results of observation in cycle 1 regarding the ability to communicate scientific concepts can be seen in the Table 4.
+While the results of observation in cycle 1 regarding the ability to communicate scientific concepts can be seen in the following table.

 Table 4.
-The results of observation cycle 1 ability to communicate the concepts of science.
+The results of observation Cycle 1 ability to communicate the concepts of science.

 No Category Students %

+1 5 tudents , -

-1. Less 5 17,2%
+1. Less 3 17,2%

 2. Enough 18 62%

 3. Good 4 13,7%

 4. Excellent 0 0